jeantimex/generator-web-application/README.md

 ## About

-This Yeoman generator helps you scaffold your next HTML5 application.
+This Yeoman generator helps you scaffold your next web application.

 ### Features